fjemi/yaml-testing-framework/README.md

 The parameters for the methods can be any combination of:
 - `expected`: The expected output of a function
 - `output`: The output of a function
 - `exception`: Any exception that occurs when calling a function.
 The exception is formatted as a dictionary with `name` and `description` as keys.
 If an exception is raised the output is usually null.

 The the method must return a dictionary containing any combination of:
 - `passed`: A boolean indicating whether or not the test passed or failed
 - `output`: The formatted or unformatted output from the tested function
 - `expected`: The formatted or unformatted expected output from the tested function

 The returned dictionary is processed within the entrypoint file when running tests. in the file we assert that the values of the `output` and `expected` are equal.
 If so, the test passes, otherwise it fails.

 <h3>Schema</h3>

-Asssertions are defined in YAML test files under the key `assertions`, and a single assertion has the following fields:
+Assertions are defined in YAML test files under the key `assertions`, and a single assertion has the following fields:

 - `method` - Dot-delimited route to the function or method used to verify the output of a function.
 If the method cannot be found the assertion will fail.
 Default is `null`.
 - `expected` - The expected output of the function.
 Default is `null`.
-- `field` - Sets the output to a dot-delimited route to an atrribute or key within the output.
+- `field` - Sets the output to a dot-delimited route to an attribute or key within the output.
 Default is `null`.
 - `cast_output` - Casts the output or field within the output.
 Default is an empty list.

 And single test can have multiple assertions